mehadisaki/MehadiSaki/README.md

 • Experience in Functional and Object-Oriented Programming styles of Python.

 • In-depth understanding of Statistical Model and machine learning theory

+• Understanding requirements of the institution and consulting for the projects, academic, research papers, tools recommendations to enhance the performance with Artiﬁcial Intelligence and Machine Learning.

+😄 Worked with data, applying statistical models, designing the ﬂow of the data product, and monitoring the end-to-end products. 😄 Worked on different projects in multiple domains like Finance, Education, Healthcare, Public Sector.

+### Research Thesis

+<a href="https://www.python.org/](https://www.researchgate.net/publication/361499060_Forecasting_Models_of_Sales_for_Television_in_Bangladesh" > Forecasting Models of Sales for Television in Bangladesh </a>

+### Tools | Frameworks

+Data Preprocessing: NumPy, Pandas.

+Machine and Deep Learning Implementation Framework: Scikit-Learn, Tensorflow.

+Data Visualization: Matplotlib, Tableau, Seaborn.

+Cloud Services: AWS, Google Colaboratory, Kaggle kernel.

+Integrated Development Environment: Jupyter-Notebook, Sublime Text, PyCharm.

 - 👨‍💻 All of my Data analysis projects are available at [https://public.tableau.com/app/profile/mehadi.hassan.saki](https://public.tableau.com/app/profile/mehadi.hassan.saki)